 Liz Spain designs games and specializes in weaving rich themes into the whole game experience.
 Beginning in 2009, she has worked in a number of roles for game companies such as Harebrained Schemes, Flying Frog Productions, and Aesterlight Studios.
 She has designed and organized live-action and escape room games across the United States and Canada.
 Incredible Expeditions: Quest for Atlantis, a steampunk exploration game, was her first solo board game design project.
 Today, Liz is the Card Shark, designing the card mechanics for games such as the Pathfinder Adventure Card Game and Apocrypha.
 She can be found at @voodoobunnyliz.

-Marie Poole is the company’s CBO, a job that not only requires wearing many hats but making sure we have hats in the first place.
+Marie Poole was the company’s CBO, a job that not only required wearing many hats but making sure we have hats in the first place.
 She got her degree in non-profit agency management and became an accountant.
 Some years later, she was convinced by her brother Mike to join her fellow gamers and use the skills she learned to entertain the world.
-Marie’s job has grown from handling the company’s backroom activity to the event face of Lone Shark and more recently to Chief Business Officer.
-Marie has been known to work events, negotiate contracts, do the taxes, and pick up coffee (and Mike).
-In her copious spare time, Marie can be found engaging in her favorite tabletop game at her favorite local game store, volunteering for some committee, or playing Zelda (oh, and your game too!).
-She can be found @lonesharkmarie.
+Marie’s job has grown from handling the company’s backroom activity to the event face of Lone Shark and later to Chief Business Officer.
+In her tenure at Lone Shark, Marie has been known to work events, negotiate contracts, do the taxes, and pick up coffee (and Mike).
+Having struck out on her own (dare we say, in true Lone Shark fashion) she now occasionally consults with Us while she pursues her interests in gaming, charity and pluralism.
+In her copious spare time, Marie can be found engaging in her favorite tabletop game at her favorite local game store, volunteering for some committee, or playing Zelda.
+Marie can be found @rollwithmarie.

 Mike Selinker is the president and chief creative officer of Lone Shark Games.
 He's the co-creator of the Pathfinder Adventure Card Game, Lords of Vegas, Unspeakable Words, and many other games, as well as the author of the books Puzzlecraft, The Kobold Guide to Board Game Design, and the interactive puzzle novel The Maze of Games.
 While at Wizards, he helped design and develop games like Betrayal at House on the Hill, Risk Godstorm, and Axis & Allies, and was a creative director on 3rd edition Dungeons & Dragons.
 He can be found onstage at events like w00tstock, manipulating the masses with ARGs like the Cards Against Humanity holiday game, and at @mikeselinker.